Key subgroups in the Polish group of all automorphisms of the rational circle: Inj-key subgroups which are not co-minimal

 Assume that $z \in J$ is irrational.
 In the proof of Lemma \ref{l:orbit} we showed that the subset of all irrational points $J$ is a $G$-orbit.
 An easy modification shows that for every distinct points $z, u, v \in J$ there exists $g \in G$ such that $gz=z, gu=v$.
 That is, $G_z$ is transitive on $J \setminus \{z\}$.
-Hint: one may choose corresponding base filters
+One may choose corresponding filter bases: